vrotondo/flask-sqlalchemy-one-many-relationships-technical-lesson/README.md

   been filled out.
 While the onboarding information could be stored with the `Employee` model directly, it is seldom used and thus abstracted into a separate model.

+The technical design of the relationships includes:
+* One-to-Many Relationship:
+    * Employee has many Review records.
+    * Review belongs to one Employee.
+    * Implemented using a ForeignKey in Review and a relationship() with back_populates in both models.
+    * Use cascades to automatically delete related reviews if an employee is deleted.
+* One-to-One Relationship:
+    * Employee has one Onboarding record.
+    * Onboarding belongs to one Employee.
+    *   Implemented similarly to one-to-many, but with uselist=False in the relationship.
+    * Use cascades to delete onboarding records if an employee is deleted.
+* Seeding Strategy:
+    * Populate both Employee, Review, and Onboarding tables with realistic test data.
+    * Ensure foreign keys correctly link records together during the seed process.
+* Testing Strategy:
+    * Confirm through Flask shell that relationships work as expected.
+    * Validate that orphaned child records are properly removed when parent records are deleted.

 ### Task 3: Develop, Test, and Refine the Code